 8.12.
 The location, scale and height of proposed buildings must be carefully considered in order to minimise any negative effect on the setting of the nearby protected monument ('L'Islet Dolmen' ref No: PM91).
-No building(s) should be within a 15 metre zone along the north-west boundary of the site (see Image 10).
-However, this area could be used as a landscape buffer and enhance the biodiversity of the site, or possibly be used for external spaces associated with the buildings, such as external amenity space.
+No building(s) should be within a 15 metre zone along the north boundary of the site (see Image 10).
+However, this area could be used as a landscape buffer and enhance the biodiversity of the site.
 The scale and height of buildings along the north-west boundary needs to be carefully considered.